-Hair loss is traumatic for a lot of guys.
+Hair loss is traumatic for many guys.
 You agonize over every strand you find in your brush or the shower.
-Even though two-thirds of men experience hair loss by their mid-30s, it’s an experience every man would like to avoid.
+Even though two-thirds of men experience hair loss by their mid-30’s, it’s an experience every man would like to avoid.

-If you’re losing hair, or your genetics make you worried you will, it’s smart to take steps today to avoid hair loss.
+If you’re losing hair, or your genetics make you worried you would, it’s smart to take steps today to prevent hair loss.

 Smoking affects your lungs, heart, immune system, blood, and sexual organs.
 Smoking also wreaks havoc on your hair.

 Researchers have found a clear link between hair loss and smoking.
 When you smoke cigarettes, the smoke enters your bloodstream through your lungs and spreads by way of your circulatory system.
 This soaks your entire body in more than 4,000 chemicals and gases, including your hair follicles.